- We advise you to exercise a high degree of caution in Papua New Guinea (PNG) because of the high levels of serious crime.

 - Wet season is from November to May.
 During the wet season flooding and landslides have resulted in deaths.
 Roads can become impassable.
 Check with local sources on the condition of roads and the likely impact of rain before travel.

 - See also our general advice for business travellers.

 - Be a smart traveller.
 Before heading overseas:

 - organise comprehensive travel insurance and check what circumstances and activities are not covered by your policy

 - register your travel and contact details , so we can contact you in an emergency

 - subscribe to this travel advice to receive free email updates each time it's reissued.

 - follow us on Facebook and Twitter.

 Entry and exit

+Australians require a visa to enter PNG.
+From 1 March 2014, Australians visiting PNG are no longerable to apply for a visa on arrival.
 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
-Contact the nearest Embassy or Consulate of Papua New Guinea for the most up to date information.
+Contact the nearest High Commission, Embassy or Consulate of Papua New Guinea to obtain a visa before travelling to PNG.